How To Link Google Fit

 This troubleshooting didn't help.
 Where can I check to see if this is an issue with the Google Fit Integration?

 You can check our integration known issues page here.
 Any known issues with Google Fit (as well as any other integration partner) will be listed in that area.

 I don't see my issue listed on the Integration Known Issues page and I'm still having trouble.
 What now?

 If none of these troubleshooting steps help, please write into our support team and we will see what we can do to assist further.
-When you write in, please include what kind of device you have, the device OS, any screen shots documenting the issue, and be as specific as possible to the issue you are experiencing.
+When you write in, please include what kind of device you have, the device OS, any screen shots documenting the issue, and please be as specific as possible to the issue you are experiencing.
 You can reach us here.